MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-filter-and-display-multivalued-properties-when-enumerating-items-in-a-folder.md

 - csharp
 ---

-# How to: Filter and Display Multivalued Properties When Enumerating Items in a Folder
+# Filter and Display Multivalued Properties When Enumerating Items in a Folder

 This example shows how to filter and display multivalued properties while enumerating items in a folder.